ADACS-Australia/HWSA-2022/_episodes/05-ProjectManagement.md

 {: .challenge}

 ## Time management
-Part of managing a project is realising that time is a very limited resource so it is often beneficial to manage it to the best of your abilities.
-You can split time management into two main catagories, prosepctive (planning) and retrospective (tracking).
+Part of managing a project is realizing that time is a very limited resource so it is often beneficial to manage it to the best of your abilities.
+You can split time management into two main catagories, prospective (planning) and retrospective (tracking).

 A common way of estimating time projects will take is to work in hours/days/weeks/months of effort.
 However you are often not working on a single task at a time so it can be easier to break your total time available (your Full-Time Equivalent or FTE), into fractions, and then assign these fractions to different tasks.